medavox/distribackup/docs/report/report.md

 Implications For This Project
 -----------------------------

-None of the existing storage solutions are robust enough to use for long-term archival data.
+None of the existing storage solutions are robust enough for use in long-term archival storage.
+Long-term archival security is often tackled as a hardware problem, implemented by large institutions such as national libraries.

 Existing backup solutions are commercially available, and can come with very restrictive space limits, or require that the user allow the data to be used for marketing purposes (e.g. photos from a birthday party used in advertising without explicit permission).
 A software system which allows lay people to set up extremely robust backups of data that can't be replaced.